amy88amy/fpg/README.md

 1. Python - v3.6
 2. To install the required packages run the command `pip install -r requirements.txt` or `pip3 install -r requirements.txt` depending on your system configuration.

+#### Step required to execute code

+1. To execute the jupyter notebooks go into the notebooks directory - `cd code/notebooks`, and start the jupyter notebook on your system.
+From the jupyter notebook's web UI you can start any of the notebooks.

+2. To execute the self paced sampling example - `cd code/sampling` and execute command `python3 using_self_paced.py`.

 #### References